Chayton Beck lifts Lions in win over Wonder Boys

 The Wonder Boys tied the game at 2-2 off a Sawyer Duddleston two-run homer in the top of the sixth that scored Cade McBride, who had reached base earlier on a ground ball single up the middle.

-ATU took its first lead of the game in the top of the seventh inning, when Shane Poe's RBI bunt scored Brandon Bunton from third and put ATU up 3-2.
+ATU took its first lead of the game in the top of the seventh inning, when Shane Poe’s RBI bunt scored Brandon Bunton from third and put Tech up 3-2.

 Hultine came in to replace starter Cole Woods for Duddleston’s next at-bat with bases-loaded.
 Duddleston had already hit two doubles and the two-run jack off Woods, but Hultine was able to retire him with a four-pitch strikeout.